The following post is from Laura of I’m an Organizing Junkie: A Great Summer Activity For Your Kids AND Your Home

-My kids finished school last Tuesday and with that comes the long days of summer ahead.
+My kids finished school last Tuesday, and the long days of summer ahead have come.

-I’ve seen many summer activity lists and suggestions floating around the internet over the last month.
-What I haven’t seen on any of those lists however is an activity that is not only fun and exciting but will also teach your children valuable life skills while transforming your cluttered home into a lighter more organized one at the same time.
+Over the last month, I’ve seen many summer activity lists and suggestions floating around the internet.
+What I haven’t seen on any of those lists, however, is a summer activity that is not only fun and exciting but will also teach your children valuable life skills while transforming your cluttered home into a lighter, more organized one at the same time.

 Now I’m sure you’ve guessed by now that the activity I’m talking about is organizing but before you start throwing tomatoes at me, hear me out.
-I’m a huge advocate of teaching the skill of organizing (and decision making) at a young age and there is no better way to do that than by having them come along side of you to learn.
+I’m a huge advocate of teaching the skill of organizing (and decision making) at a young age, and there is no better way to do that than by having them come alongside you to learn.

-Contrary to popular belief though this process doesn’t have to be painful and can in fact be quite fun for all involved.
+Contrary to popular belief, this process doesn’t have to be painful and can be quite fun for all involved.
 It’s all in the attitude presented to them and not making it seem like work.

 How to plan your scavenger hunt:

-Set a limited time each morning whether it be 10 minutes to a half hour to introduce a daily search list.
+Set a limited time each morning, whether 10 minutes to a half-hour, to introduce a daily search list.
 Say excitedly to your kids that they have the next 10 minutes to collect 5 toys (or whichever number you choose) from around the house to pick up and put away.
-Set a timer, put on some fun upbeat music and let them run around “racing” to see who can make it back to the finish line first once they are done.
+Set a timer, put on some fun upbeat music, and let them run around “racing” to see who can make it back to the finish line first once they are done.

 Just like kids like to anticipate a big day on a calendar, having a large “map” of some sort will help them visualize where they need to go and how they’re going to get there.
-Each day create a different challenge for them, some harder, some easier to keep it engaging and exciting for them to help them get to the finish line.
-Provide incentives along the way and of course a big “treasure” at the end.
+Each day creates a different challenge for them, some harder, some easier, to keep it engaging and exciting for them to help them get to the finish line.
+Provide incentives along with the way and, of course, a big “treasure” at the end.
 It could be as simple as an ice cream treat or as big as a family outing to a theme park or zoo.
 You decide and watch your kid’s eyes go wide with excitement to get started.

-- find 5 toys you no longer play with that we can donate to someone in need
+- find five toys you no longer play with that we can donate to someone in need

-- find 5 things in the living room that don’t belong there and return them to the right room
+- find five things in the living room that don’t belong there and return them to the right room

-- find 5 pieces of clothing that no longer fit (with moms help of course), etc.
+- find five pieces of clothing that no longer fit (with mom’s help, of course), etc.

 Challenge older kids to come up with their own solutions to: